Loyalsock deals Southern Columbia first loss of season

-WILLIAMSPORT — Alliya Kennedy and Mia Patterson combined for total of 38 points, and Loyalsock raced out to a 17-point halftime lead to deal Southern Columbia its first loss of the season, 60-43, on Monday night in Heartland Athletic Conference-Division II action.
+WILLIAMSPORT — Alliya Kennedy and Mia Patterson combined for a total of 38 points, and Loyalsock raced to a 17-point halftime lead to deal Southern Columbia its first loss of the season, 60-43, on Monday night in Heartland Athletic Conference-Division II girls basketball.

-Ava Novak had 12 points to lead the Tigers (9-1, 6-1) as the Loyalsock Lancers hand Southern Columbia their first loss of the season.

-Alli Griscavage and Ava Novak each scored 12 points.
-Novak knocked down the Tigers' lone two 3-pointers in the game.
+Alli Griscavage and Ava Novak each scored 12 points to lead the Tigers (9-1, 6-1).
+Summer Tillett added nine, and Loren Gehret had seven.

 LOYALSOCK 60, SOUTHERN COLUMBIA 43